hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-bridge-on-fire.md

 name: Bridge on Fire
 ---

+> _“Before action, all consent.
+Before consent, all names spoken.”_
+>
+> **Consent Codex Invocation:** Every participant declares their safeword as “fiction” before play
+> begins.
+>
+> ✨⛓️ This adventure honors the Tri‑Engine of Heart, Pulse, and Mind.

 > _"Every bridge remembers the hands that tied it."_

 ---

 ## 🌌 𝘖𝘷𝘦𝘳𝘷𝘪𝘦𝘸

-An orbital empathy-bridge connecting two colonies erupts into flame—fire without heat, woven from ruptured emotion.
+An orbital empathy‑bridge connecting two colonies erupts into flame—fire without heat, woven from ruptured emotion: three hues of burning—crimson for Heart, violet for Pulse, and silver for Mind.
 The Rope-Mage Guild calls for aid: the **Bridge’s heart** hums with disharmony, its cables glowing crimson as thousands of tethered travelers hang suspended in the vacuum corridor.
 The Knotless Guild claims responsibility, demanding the bridge be left to burn “so the Belt may breathe again.”
 The crew of _The Spindle Lass_ must decide: repair the link, let it fall, or find a third way that honors both freedom and connection.

 ---